Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative

 So $g$ has a finite number of periodic points, all of them hyperbolic.
-Moreover, every non empty totally invariant closed set encounters either $K\backslash A$ or $K\backslash B$ and so contains a periodic point.
-We deduce that every forward orbit or backward orbit of $f$ tends to a periodic orbit and $f$ is Morse Smale. \end{proof}
+Moreover, every non empty totally invariant closed set meets either $K\backslash A$ or $K\backslash B$ and so contains a periodic point.
+We deduce that every forward orbit or backward orbit of $f$ tends to a periodic orbit and $f$ is Morse-Smale. \end{proof}